Colchester Recalled

 We hold Meetings at the Roman Circus Centre to listen to those recordings and have a speaker on a topic of local history.

-Our next meeting is on
+Don't miss our next exciting meeting on

-Monday 16th December 11.00 am
+Monday 17th March 2025 11.00 am

 Colchester Recalled magazine No. 38 is now published, and available from our sponsor Gunton's in Crouch Street.
 As usual it is packed with interesting articles, including working memories of a funeral attendant and grave digger, some recollections of working in domestic service, and how the pupils and teachers at St John's Green school have been helping to celebrate the school's 125th anniversary - and much more.